ilya-kolchinsky/OpenCEP/README.md

     * The time window within which the atomic items in the pattern structure should appear in the stream.

-# Examples
+# Usage Examples
-Defining a pattern:
+## Defining a pattern
+This pattern is looking for a short ascend in the Google peak prices:
 ```
-# This pattern is looking for a short ascend in the Google peak prices.
 # PATTERN SEQ(GoogleStockPriceUpdate a, GoogleStockPriceUpdate b, GoogleStockPriceUpdate c)
 # WHERE a.PeakPrice < b.PeakPrice AND b.PeakPrice < c.PeakPrice
 # WITHIN 3 minutes